JadnaCaetano/JadnaCaetano/README.md

 </div><header><h1>Welcome to my GitHub profile!</h1></header>

 Hey!
 My name is Jadna Caetano.
 I'm currently a <i>software development</i> student at Senac University.
-I'm passionate about technology, I'm looking for a job opportunity in the IT field to acquire knowledge and develop my professional skills.
+I'm passionate about technology, I currently work as a Support and Deployment Analyst.

 <header><h2>I have a basic knowledge </h2></header>